This book should be on the Christmas list for every girl - of any age.

 And the Silkie makes the most delightful Fairy Godmother in any Christmas story book - ever.

-But the illustrations are what make this book so very special.
+And the illustrations make this book extra, extra special.

 The attention to detail is amazing.